 - To become a transactional leader, one needs to provide employees with clear instructions and explain what he or she expects from them.
 It’s also important to develop a certain strategic framework so that members of the team can understand the value of their contribution.
-Transactional leaders also create little competitions within their teams to make the working process more exciting.
+Transactional leaders also create little competition within their teams to make the working process more exciting.

 - To become a transformational leader, one needs to know his or her team personally.
-Transformational leaders take into account professional and personal goals of their employees and use this knowledge to motivate them.
+Transformational leaders take into account the professional and personal goals of their employees and use this knowledge to motivate them.
 Transactional leaders are not afraid to encourage their followers to participate in problem-solving and decision-making.
 They are also open to feedback.

 Transformational leadership makes it easier for a company to implement innovative solutions, which is especially important now when technologies develop faster than ever.
 According to research, transformational leaders show better performance, and their employees are more satisfied.
 Despite the common cliché that these leaders are “soft,” they stimulate their staff to be creative and to exceed standard levels of performance.